srinivasan-ganesan/code-samples/README.md

 #### Submission
 * Please create a branch for your work, when ready issue a pull request.
-* Make sure you update this  *README* to explains how to start your API.
+* Make sure you update this  *README* to explain how to start your API.
 Feel free to mention any important decisions about the project architecture / layout that you think we should know.
 * Include working unit tests
 * Please note, when the interview process has concluded you will be removed from the github team, which will also delete your fork of our private repo.